Current Grant Opportunities

 Is my Mentor required to attend the workshop?

 No, Mentors are expected to provide support and guidance to the Applicant while he/she is at their home institution and assist with the execution of the Applicant’s research project.
 They will not be asked to attend the March workshop or follow up programs.

-I am a fellow anticipating moving into a faculty position in 2019.
+I am a fellow anticipating moving into a faculty position soon.
 How do I address this in my application?

 Please see the cover sheet and instructions for the Research Proposal in the RFP, which note where you should address any anticipated changes of rank or institution, and its estimated impact on your research proposal.

 For laboratory/translational track applicants, please note that applicants who move into an Assistant Professor position prior to the March 2022 workshop are not eligible to participate in the program.
 Applicants selected for the program may move into an Assistant Professor position following the workshop and remain in the program.